La tempête de fin octobre

 La Tempête - lobster boats at dry dock

-They sit in their vehicles behind the Centre communautaire
+They sit in their 4-wheel-drive pick-ups behind the Centre communautaire

 high-beam headlights illuminating but a sliver of the temperamental Strait,